isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 -------------------------------------

 This tutorial introduces how to render and save images from terminal without any display device.

-This feature is experimental.
-Tested with Ubuntu 16.04 environment.
+..
+Note:: This feature is experimental.
+Only tested with Ubuntu 16.04 environment.

 Install OSMesa
 ````````````````````````